Hyperfixation

 You can do things like:

-• Give yourself/child ultimatums and incentives, like “If you stop ABC at 6:00, then we can do XYZ.”
+- Give yourself or your child ultimatums and incentives, like “If you stop ABC at 6:00, then we can do XYZ.”

 Developing self-awareness is often difficult but is key to minimizing this behavior if it is disruptive.

-If appropriate, the family and a medical team should get at the root cause of the hyperfocused activity.
+If appropriate, the family and a medical team should determine the hyperfocused activity’s root cause.

 What “gift” does it bring the person?
 Familiarity?
 Comfort?
 Self-stimulating input?
 Why is the person engaging in this activity or pattern?
 What intrinsic rewards is it giving them?